The Amazing Brain: A Neuroscience Experience

 - 10:30 a.m. — Cognitive neuroscience lab I/II (concurrent)

 - 1:30 p.m. — Cognitive neuroscience lab I/II (concurrent)

 - 3:45 p.m. — Wrap-up discussion & campus tours w/ student assistants

-Dr. Rupa Gordon is an assistant professor of psychology.
-She received her Ph.D. in neuroscience at the University of Iowa, where her research focused on understanding the effects of brain injury on behavior.
+Dr. Ian Harrington is an associate professor of psychology.
+He received his Ph.D in neuroscience at the University of Toledo, where his research focused on the effects of brain damage on perceptual experience.

-Dr. Shara Stough is an assistant professor of psychology, who received her Ph.D. in neurobiology and behavior from the University of California, Irvine.
+Dr. Shara Stough is an assistant professor of psychology.
+She received her Ph.D. in neurobiology and behavior from the University of California, Irvine.

 She is co-director of Augustana’s neuroscience program and enjoys spending her time talking with students about the brain and researching the mechanisms that underlie learning and memory.